ferchog7/quicktest/README.md

     https://www.getpostman.com/collections/c4ef915ff4934f22ba44

+## Users

+Use the url 'http://127.0.0.1:8080/users/' to generate your users with the access to API, You need superuser credentials.

 ## Login

-Use the url 'http://localhost:8080/login' to generate your token with the access data given to the generated superuser.
+Use the url 'http://127.0.0.1:8080/login/' to generate your token with the access data given to the generated users.

 ## Endpoints